finance calculator

 When to use it

-• Comparing coverage before and after new debt.
+• Comparing coverage before and after taking on new debt to see how much safety margin you will have.

 Tips & cautions

-• Assumes EBIT is stable; cyclical businesses should test multiple scenarios.
+• Assumes EBIT is a stable, recurring figure; highly cyclical or project‑based businesses should analyze coverage over multiple periods and cycles.

 Worked examples